sendgrid/docs/content/docs/for-developers/sending-email/quickstart-python.md

 # Send an HTTP POST request to /mail/send
 response = sg.client.mail.send.post(request_body=mail_json)
+print(response.status_code)
+print(response.headers)
 ```

 ### Build your API call

 Your API call must have the following components:

-- A Host (the host for Web API v3 requests is always `https://api.sendgrid.com/v3/`)
+- A host (the host for Web API v3 requests is always `https://api.sendgrid.com/v3/`)
-- An Authorization Header
-- An API Key passed in the Authorization Header
+- An API key passed in an Authorization Header
-- A Request (when submitting data to a resource via `POST` or `PUT`, you must submit your request body in JSON format)
+- A request (when submitting data to a resource via `POST` or `PUT`, you must submit your request body in JSON format)

 In your `app.py` file, import the SendGrid helper library.
 The library will handle setting the Host, `https://api.sendgrid.com/v3/`, for you.